Written By: Robyn Shulman

 According to various studies, and as stated by Dan Buettner in Thrive via Psychology Today, the brain of an introvert vs. an extrovert is simply wired differently, with a greater or less need for the dopamine chemical.
 Our brains release dopamine when we experience something positive.
 It’s an automatic reward center that makes us feel good.
 Extroverts need more dopamine to feel an effect, whereas introverts have a low dopamine threshold.
 Extroverts thrive on dopamine.
 Introverts don’t require a great deal of stimulation to feel rewarded, and when too much dopamine is triggered, an introvert will quickly feel tired, overwhelmed and even anxious.

 The front part of an introvert’s brain is most active and stimulated by his or her own thoughts.
-Introverts enjoy quiet, solitary and/or small group activities such as reading, writing, painting and problem-solving.
-The back part of an extrovert’s brain are the most active.
+Introverts enjoy quiet, solitary and/or small group activities such as reading, writing, painting and problem solving.
+The back parts of an extrovert’s brain are the most active.
 Extroverts are stimulated by the outside world.
 Extroverts thrive on noise, attending social events and large gatherings, throwing parties, and taking part in large group meetings.
 They are quick to speak, rather than listen quietly.

 Common Myths About Introverts: